Porewa: Local politics

 As part of the Rangitikei District, the current Mayor of Rangitikei since 2013 is Andy Watson.

 National government

 Porewa, like the rest of the Rangitikei District, is located in the general electorate of Rangitīkei and in the Māori electorate of Te Tai Hauāuru.
 Rangitīkei is a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.
 Since 2011 it has been held by Ian McKelvie.

 Te Tai Hauāuru is a more unstable seat, having been held by three different parties since 1996, i.e. New Zealand First, the Māori Party and the Labour Party.
 Since 2014 it has been held by Adrian Rurawhe of the Labour Party.

 Education

 Due to its sparse population, the area itself does not have any schools.
-However, there are several schools in Hunterville and Taihapem, including Taihape Area School.
+However, there are several schools in Hunterville and Taihape, including Taihape Area School.